 It is definitely something you will want to learn as soon as you arrive in Korea!
-Even if you may not need to shower or bathe outside of your home or accommodation, you can be almost guarantee to need the toilet at any given time.
+Even if you may not need to shower or bathe outside of your home or accommodation, you can be almost guaranteed to need the toilet at any given time.

 In those instances, it is important to know how to say ‘bathroom’ in Korean, or ‘toilet’ in Korean, so that you can find out where you can do your business.
 Let’s get to it!

 ‘Bathroom’ in Korean